 Esther is from Rwanda.
+She has 2 children.
 She needs a loan of $850 to purchase more items like pans, lotions, and powders.

 Esther owns and operates her own store where she sells a variety of goods.
 Esther plans to use her loan to purchase more items to fill her shelves, such as pans, lotions, and powders.
 She hopes that increased inventory will increase her sales, too.
 Her main business challenge is that she does not have enough money or does not currently earn enough income to keep her shelves stocked with plenty of inventory.

 Esther is confident that the loan will help her improve her and her family’s life.
 Her main business goal is to become financially stable and to continually earn a profit.
 Any additional income will be saved so that she can use it for future endeavors or future needs.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.

 The rural community of Nyamagabe is among the most densely populated regions in Rwanda.
 A large percentage of residents live in poverty, struggling to survive on poor harvests.
 The community suffers from an acute water shortage and poor hygiene, which lead to waterborne illnesses and diseases such as malaria and worms.

 The majority of homes have roofs made of iron sheets or tiles, though some are simply thatched with grass.